Books stir your imagination and let you explore exotic worlds while you sit in your comfy chair.

 3. Read Write Love 28

 Here comes a small cute little blog is written by Norris, a self-proclaimed bibliophile, who’s been reading constantly since the age of three.
-The page is not updated on a regular basis, but if you value personal reviews and a heartwarming writing style, you should definitely check it out.
+The page is not updated regularly, but if you value personal reviews and a heartwarming writing style, you should definitely check it out.

 That articles on the blog are geared mostly towards younger readers in their college years.